sictweb/bti425-2020/graded-work/assign5.md

 For content areas, we will need the following:
 * home (landing page)
-* account create
+* user account create
-* account view details
+* user account view details
-* accounts list
+* user accounts list
-* login
+* user login
 * teams list
 * team view details
 * team create
-* maybe... team edit
+* maybe/TBA... team edit
-* maybe... team delete
+* maybe/TBA... team delete

 Use the Angular CLI to generate components for each of them now.
 Remember, use Pascal case names if you are using multi-word names for components.